 The business environment is changing all the time.
 While you can’t predict the future, you can certainly be prepared for it.
 Organisations need flexible employees with a range of skills, who understand the different areas of business and how they work together.
 This business management degree will give you a well-rounded business education to make you a versatile and employable graduate.

 By studying a business management degree you will get a full overview of how businesses perform, meaning you can adapt and succeed in a competitive jobs market.
 There are compulsory modules that cover essential topics such as marketing, how to manage people, purchasing and logistics.
 As you progress, you can choose specialist modules in areas that match your interests and career aims.
 There are also many opportunities to gain practical experience of the business world, including work placements and hands-on challenges.
+Students on the course can now also benefit from gaining the CMI Level 5 Diploma in Management and Leadership, alongside their studies on the course.

 You’ll focus on the academic requirements of business topics and develop the skills demanded by today’s employers.
 We also take your learning outside the classroom to help you understand and apply the theory.
 You’ll have the chance to participate in team-building exercises, company visits and field trips.